urbit/urbit/pub/doc/tree.md

       acc(r $(acc r.acc))
     --

-Curtis, this can be full coin %many if you wish.
+XX Curtis, this can be full coin `%many` if you wish.